luisza/javatest/test2.md

 1. Get the numbers who are divisor of other number in the list.
 2. Count how many  dividend has a divisor.
-3. Sort the list putting even and odd numbers.
+3. Sort the list putting even first.